 House Bill 3427 (2019) created a modified corporate activity tax (MCAT), with revenue from the tax dedicated solely to early learning and the K-12 system.
-The net revenue generated by the MCAT is allocated directly to the Fund for Student Success for distribution to school districts, to early learning, and to certain statewide education initiatives.
+The net revenue generated by the MCAT is allocated directly to the Fund for Student Success, to early learning, and to certain statewide education initiatives.
 The bill's revenue impact statement projected an addition of \$1.6 billion in the 2019-2021 biennium and \$2.8 billion in the 2021-2023 biennium.
-According to the Office of Economic Analysis, the state will have collected \$1.4 billion by the end of the 2019-2021 biennium.
+According to the Office of Economic Analysis, the state will have collected \$1.4 billion by the end of the current biennium, and is projected to collect \$2.4 billion for the 2021-2023 biennium.
+The bill requires at least 50 percent of the revenue be distributed to school districts in the form of non-competitive Student Investment Grants, at least 20 percent to early learning, and up to 30 percent to statewide education initiatives such as equity programs, nutrition programs, summer learning programs, and agency staff for administering various programs funded by the new revenue.